-Source
+13.12.2 Source

-REQ-2015-0528R03 Use case on transactions (Smart Irrigation System).
+Not applicable

-Actors
+13.12.3 Actors

 Irrigation Administration Centre (IAC): The application that analyses the data collected by sensors and control the valves to irrigate the farmland.

 Smart Irrigation Service Provider: The Smart Irrigation Service Provider provides special sensors and valves to implement irrigation system.
 The Smart Irrigation Service Providers also own the database on the policies of how to irrigate certain plant based on the data collected by sensors.
 The Smart Irrigation Service Provider helps the customer of its system to deploy the irrigation system which includes the deployment of gateways, sensors and valves into the farmland.
 Prepare the channel and pipes to let the water flow to every corner of the farmland.
 The installation and configuration of the Irrigation Administration Centre.
 And make sure the system is working fine before the finishing of its service.